Cocaine: Side effects

-Cardiac complications
+Heart

 Cocaine use can cause serious heart problems like sudden death, heart inflammation, arrhythmias, and heart attacks.
 It triggers coronary artery spasms, increases blood clot risk, and accelerates atherosclerosis, especially with long-term use.
 The severity of heart disease often relates to how long and how often cocaine is used.
 It can also become a serious risk at high doses due to cocaine's blocking effect on cardiac sodium channels.